-Whether there was lots you loved about life without school, or you were desperate to get your family back to some ‘normality’, here are our top tips on helping you support your kids through the first weeks of ‘real school’ as we get adjust to a kind of new normal.
+Whether there was lots you loved about life without school, or you were desperate to get your family back to some ‘normality’, here are our top tips on helping you support your kids through the return to ‘real school’ as we begin to adjust to life beyond lockdown.

 Find out what has changed

-School isn’t going to be quite the same as when your kids left it.
-And just how much your child’s day-to-day differs will depend on the individual setting.
-Take time to talk to their teachers and find out what your child’s new school routine looks like.
+School might be slightly different to when your kids left it depending on when that was.
+To start with, for many children the classroom they left was likely filled with Christmas decorations and festive memories.
+Just how much your child’s day-to-day differs will depend on the individual setting but take time to talk to their teachers and your children to find out what your child’s school routine looks like.

 - Which friends are they mixing with?